bemit/satellite-app/README.md

 ## Setup

-Install app skeleten and dependencies with composer in folder `satellite`:
+Install app skeleton and dependencies with composer in folder `satellite`:

 ```bash
 # with composer installed on machine: